scritcash/scrit-whitepaper/scrit-whitepaper.md

 Scrit uses [Codechain](https://github.com/frankbraun/codechain) as its governance layer.
-Codechain is a system for secure multiparty code reviews which establishes code trust via multi-party reviews recorded unmodifiable hash chains.
+Codechain is a system for secure multiparty code reviews which establishes code trust via multi-party reviews recorded in unmodifiable hash chains.
 This makes it impossible for a single developer to add changes to the Scrit code base.
 Using Codechain tends to be a good idea for sensitive code like the Scrit client or the Scrit mint, but it is probably less clear how it could solve the governance